web3-storage/web3.storage/packages/website/pages/docs/v2/intro.md

 description: 'Learn how to use web3.storage to decentralize your data storage without all the complicated details.'
 ---

-**TODO**: Audit & replace all code snippets

 import Callout from 'components/callout/callout';
 import { Tabs, TabItem } from 'components/tabs/tabs';
 import CodeSnippet from 'components/codesnippet/codesnippet';
-import PutFiles from '!!raw-loader!../../assets/code-snippets/quickstart/put-files.js';
-import PackageJson from '!!raw-loader!../../assets/code-snippets/quickstart/package.json.txt';
 import Img from 'components/cloudflareImage';
-import ImgFilesListing from '../../public/images/docs/files-listing.png';
+import ImgFilesListing from '../../../public/images/docs/files-listing.png';

 # Better storage.<br/>Better transfers.<br/>Better internet.

 > When you need file storage for your project, website, or application, web3.storage is here for you.
 All it takes to [get started](#quickstart) storing on the decentralized web is a free account — no need to wrestle with complicated details.

-**TODO**: new intro with less sniping at Amazon, et al.
+> **TODO**: new intro with less sniping at Amazon, et al.

 With web3.storage, you get all the benefits of decentralized storage technologies with the frictionless experience you expect in a modern dev workflow. **All you need to use web3.storage is an account and your data.** Under the hood, web3.storage is backed by the provable storage of [Filecoin](https://filecoin.io) and makes data accessible to your users over the public [IPFS](https://ipfs.io) network — but when it comes down to building your next application, service, or website, all you need to know is that web3.storage makes building on decentralized technologies simple.